-Fifteen of Lincoln's Illinois friends create the National Lincoln Monument Association to develop a permanent tomb and start fund raising efforts.
-The plans call for constructing a tomb downtown, contrary to the president's stated wishes.
+Fifteen of Lincoln's Illinois friends create the National Lincoln Monument Association to develop a large tomb and start fund raising efforts.
+The plans call for constructing a tomb downtown, contrary to the stated wishes of the president's widow.

 Mary Lincoln sends a letter to Richard Oglesby, chairman of the monument association, saying that if the tomb is not built at Oak Ridge, she will move the president's remains to the U.S. Capitol crypt.
 Five days later she repeats this message.

 Members of the monument association reluctantly agree to the Oak Ridge site by a vote of 8-7.

 The Oak Ridge Cemetery Board hires William Saunders of Washington to design the grounds for the Lincoln tomb.

 DECEMBER 13, 1865

 The remains of Lincoln's son Edward, who died in Springfield at age three, are moved from Hutchinson Cemetery to a temporary tomb near the Oak Ridge public receiving vault.

 Mary and Robert Lincoln visit the tomb, and President Lincoln and his son William also are moved to the temporary vault.
 Lincoln's body is identified by several friends.

 JANUARY 2, 1868

 The monument association announces a national design contest after raising most of the tomb funds and the Illinois legislature contributes $50,000.